cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 backup/cluster-example-20230121002300 created
 ```

-By default, a newly created backup will use the backup target policy defined
+By default, a newly created backup will utilize the backup target policy defined in the cluster to determine which instance
-in the cluster to choose which instance to run on.
-You can also use `--backup-target`
+to run on.
+However, you can override this policy with the `--backup-target` option.
+Additionally, you can use options such as `--online`, `--immediate-checkpoint`, and `--wait-for-archive` to further customize
+the backup process.
+For a detailed understanding of these options and the relationship between the backup target and
-option to override this policy. please refer to the ["Backup" section](backup.md)
+`--backup-target, please refer to the "Backup" section.
-for more information about backup target.

 ### Launching psql